csmoxford/Adverse-Events-Visualiser/README.md

 This is a data visualisation tool for adverse events.
 The web based application takes a json data file and provides tools to explore the data at a patient and aggregated level in the form of tables and graphs.
 There are a number of filters to allow further investigation of the data.

+There is also some support to look at measure data (such as bloods) and treatment received data

 This is still a work in progress and may be updated considerably.

 ## Usage

-Go [here](https://csmoxford.github.io/Adverse-Events-Visualiser/) to start using this application.
+Go [here](https://csmoxford.github.io/Adverse-Events-Visualiser/#/) to start using this application.
 There is an example dataset with dummy data in the **Data** folder of this repository if you want to test it out.
 Note: you will need to download the data and select it from your local machine.

 For best results use the Google Chrome browser.